BlueBrain/circuit-build/doc/source/bioname.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Custom targets to be added to the circuit.
-During circuit build, they are resolved into named GID sets stored in ``start.target``.
+During circuit build, they are resolved into node sets stored in ``node_sets.json``.

 Two types of queries are supported: